By Mark Gutglueck

 The concept was by no means universally accepted.

 Then-Fontana City Councilman Michael Tahan, who represented his city on the SANBAG board, resisted the idea, as did others.
-The proposed additions to the freeway were denounced by opponents as “Rolls Royce lanes” or “Cadillac lanes” or Mercedes lanes” or “Lexus lanes” by opponents, who said only the wealthy would be able to afford to use them.
+The proposed additions to the freeway were denounced as “Rolls Royce lanes” or “Cadillac lanes” or Mercedes lanes” or “Lexus lanes” by opponents, who said only the wealthy would be able to afford to use them.

 There were arguments presented against the toll lanes along practical grounds, including that they would not lessen gridlock but intensify it.
 Observation of toll roads elsewhere in Southern California – in Los Angeles County and Orange County – demonstrates that the freeways where they are located are regularly tied up, with the toll lanes being marginally used.
 This creates a spectacle whereby three, four or even five lanes of traffic will be very slow moving or not moving, while next to them is or are one or two lanes being hardly used at all in which cars are zooming by at speeds nearing, at or exceeding the speed limit.
 In this way, travel space on the freeway is squandered, and the lion’s share of traffic moves at a far slower pace than it would if all lanes were available to the freeway’s users.